 If you’re seeking for a great family day trip, Ann Arbor should be on your list.
-Not only can you visit some of the many restaurants, bookstores, coffee shops and other unique stores, spring’s warmer temperatures make a walk around the University of Michigan campus or one of the many parks and trails in the area a great way to get much needed fresh air outside.
+Not only can you visit restaurants, bookstores, coffee shops and other unique stores, but spring’s warmer temperatures make a walk around the University of Michigan campus or one of the many parks and trails in the area a great way to get much needed fresh air outside.
 Head there earlier in the day, have lunch, do a little exploring and be back home by dinner time.

 We found a few places to help get you started on your visit.

 How to get there: